Site Overlay

 We obviously have not listened to Jesus too well.
 To be fair, our troubles whether they are personal or in our churches pile up around us and we are reluctant to trouble God.
 In response to the question the people put to Jarius that Jesus overheard, Jesus says, “Do not fear, only believe” (v.
 36).
 We have a false assumption that we are bothering and troubling Jesus.
 Our troubles are no trouble for God.
 We should not fear to bring our troubles to Jesus.
 We should only believe.
 If we believe in the Living God, we can bother God!

-Read Related Sermon Cross Carrier
+Read Related Sermon Does Jesus Care?

 Life is like that—complicated, complex, convoluted—a story within a story that makes life challenging and creative.
 We need healing within healing.
 We can bring our troubles to a Living God.